nf-core/deepmutscan/README.md

 └── report.html          # Nextflow summary report incl. detailed CPU and memory usage per for all tasks
 ```

+For a full overview of the output file types, please refer to the specific [documentation](https://nf-co.re/deepmutscan/output).

 ## Contributing

 We welcome contributions from the community!

-Please open an [issue](../../issues/new) or [pull request](../../compare) via this GitHub page, to:
+For technical challenges and feedback on the pipeline, please use our [Github repository](https://github.com/nf-core/deepmutscan).
+Please open an [issue](https://github.com/nf-core/deepmutscan/issues/new) or [pull request](https://github.com/nf-core/deepmutscan/compare) to:

+- Report bugs or solve data incompatibilities when running `nf-core/deepmutscan`
-- Suggest or help implementing new modules for custom workflows
+- Suggest the implementation of new modules for custom DMS workflows
-- Report bugs and other challenges in running **nf-core/deepmutscan**
 - Help improve this documentation

+If you are interested in getting involved as a developer, please consider joining our interactive [`#deepmutscan` Slack channel](https://nfcore.slack.com/channels/deepmutscan) (via [this invite](https://nf-co.re/join/slack)).

 ## Credits

-**nf-core/deepmutscan** was originally written by [Benjamin Wehnert](https://github.com/BenjaminWehnert1008) and [Max Stammnitz](https://github.com/MaximilianStammnitz) at the [Centre for Genomic Regulation, Barcelona](https://www.crg.eu/), with the generous support of an EMBO Long-term Postdoctoral Fellowship and a Marie Skłodowska-Curie grant by the European Union.
+`nf-core/deepmutscan` was originally written by [Benjamin Wehnert](https://github.com/BenjaminWehnert1008) and [Max Stammnitz](https://github.com/MaximilianStammnitz) at the [Centre for Genomic Regulation, Barcelona](https://www.crg.eu/), with the generous support of an EMBO Long-term Postdoctoral Fellowship and a Marie Skłodowska-Curie grant by the European Union.

 If you use `nf-core/deepmutscan` in your analyses, please cite: